 Reputable building companies definitely do not want their clients to end up in this situation which is why we like to establish early on what your budget is for your building project.
 After all, if we don’t know what your budget is, how can we make sure that your building costs come in within budget?

-Once we know what your total budget is for your finished home, we can deduct costs that need to be allowed for such as driveways and street crossings, fencing and landscaping and curtains or blinds.
+Once we know what your total budget is for your finished home, we can deduct costs that need to be allowed for such things as driveways and street crossings, fencing and landscaping and curtains or blinds.
 If you are building in a rural location, you may also need to allow for the cost of installing services such as power, a water tank or septic tank.

 Working backwards by deducting these costs enables us to determine the actual build budget and design a house to suit that budget.